Raspirus/Raspirus/README.md

 So after some more thought I decided to switch back to Python, which I know far better.
 Python isn't that slow anymore, and for the purpose I need it for its actually quite ok.

+## Testing:
+To test this application, we use three methods:
+- Flake8: To lint the project
+- Mypy: For testing
+- Tox: For cross-environment and automatic testing Basically, when coding locally, one should continuosly use pyflake8 and pytest to check the code and see if any errors arise.
+Pyflake8 doesn't need any setup, as it will just scan your code and tell you if there are any design issues. \
+Pytest on the other hand, will execute the tests specified in the tests directoty, and therefore needs to have some tests to execute

 ## Instructions
 Coming soon